Satayu47/IncidentResponse_Porsche/CONTRIBUTING.md

-# Phase 2 Implementation Notes
+# Phase 2 Notes

-Working on the response automation portion of this project.
-Phase 1 handles incident analysis and classification - Phase 2 needs to implement the actual response actions.
+Building the automation part.
+Phase 1 analyzes incidents, Phase 2 responds to them.

-## Architecture Overview
+## How it works

-Phase 2 should process the JSON output from Phase 1 and execute appropriate response playbooks based on:
+Phase 1 outputs JSON with incident classification and confidence score.
+Phase 2 takes that and does something about it.

-- Incident classification
+## Confidence levels
-- Confidence scores from the ML model
+- 0.7+ = do it automatically
-- Extracted indicators of compromise
+- 0.6-0.69 = ask first
-- Available vulnerability context
+- under 0.6 = human review

-## Output Schema
+## JSON format

 JSON structure from Phase 1: